monksmojo/go-dojo/go-topics/golang_topics.md

    - you will get a memory address which you can access using pointer
    - zero storage - no value will be initialized
 2. make()
-   - allocate memory to the variable and initialize the variable with value
+   - allocate memory to the variable and initialize the variable with default value
    - you will get a memory address which you can access using pointers
    - zero storage - no value will be initialized